metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 deployment.apps/capi-controller-manager created
 ```

+> info "Information"
-> **Information:** At this point all controllers and operators must be running in the namespace metal3 of the management cluster (`minikube`).
+> At this point all controllers and operators must be running in the namespace metal3 of the management cluster (minikube).
 All virtual bare metal hosts configured must be shown as `BareMetalHosts` resources in the metal3 namespace as well.
 They should be in ready status and stopped (online is false)

+In the video below it is exhibited all the configuration explained and executed during this *third* step.

 <br>